Re-programming innate immune cells to fight tuberculosis

 "Although we demonstrated that BCG educates stem cells to generate trained immunity, we had no idea about the molecular mechanisms that were involved in this protective pathway," says Dr. Divangahi, who is also an Associate Director of the Translational Research in Respiratory Diseases Program at the RI-MUHC and an Associate Professor of Medicine at McGill University.

-To find out what those molecular mechanisms were, Dr. Divangahi initiated a collaboration with Dr. Barreiro and his team at Sainte-Justine.
-Their goal was to dissect the genomic pathways involved in triggering the enhanced innate immune response against TB.
+This is when Dr. Divangahi initiated collaboration with Dr. Barreiro and his team at Sainte-Justine.
+With Dr. Barreiro's team, they aimed to dissect the genomic pathways involved in triggering the enhanced innate immune response against TB.

 "The current vaccine - BCG - was introduced in 1921 and has failed to control the tuberculosis epidemic.
 This work will completely re-orient efforts to develop a new vaccine for TB," adds Dr. Marcel Behr, director of the McGill International TB Centre in Montreal.